 C-Suite Leaders ID Top Talent Needs in Changing Times, a Three-Part Series

-For this three-part series on future human capital needs in changing times, Kincannon & Reed turned to CEOs, CHROs and other senior executive C-suiters across the food value chain who are thinking deeply about their human capital strategy for 2022 and beyond.
+For this three-part series on future human capital needs in changing times, Kincannon & Reed turned to CEOs, CHROs and other senior executive C-suiters across the food value chain who are thinking deeply about their human capital strategy for the years ahead.

-Across the distinct series topics of recruitment, retention, and engagement and development, a common theme emerged: these companies are seeking talented individuals who:
+Across the distinct topics of recruitment, retention, engagement and development, a common theme emerged: these companies are seeking talented individuals who:

 - Embrace disruption

-- Can navigate a complex industry and its changing work environment with confidence and empathy
+- Navigate this complex industry and its challenging work environment with confidence and empathy

-- Can lead their organizations to innovate the solutions needed for future challenges.
+- Lead organizations to find innovative solutions needed for future challenges

 Across the series, leaders weighed human capital considerations against trends that are reshaping the industry and the workforce in general.